Paleo/Primal/Gluten-Free Grab & Go Food

 Freeze-dried food, put it into small mason jars; just need to add hot water for a quick meal.
 I have a friend who does this and also freeze-dries Pete’s Paleo meals.

 Salads-in-a-Jar: Stuff a bunch of salad stuff into a mason jar with a little side jar of dressing (a baby food jar is great for this).
 When you are ready to eat it, pour in dressing and of course salt, shake, and either eat it from the jar or pour out onto a plate.

-Fat Bombs*, Google for a recipe (can be made AIP)
+Fat Bombs*: I am currently working on a recipe (can be made AIP).

 Other things you might want to include:

 Fork, spoon, knife

 So you see, there is no reason why traveling, being on-the-go with holiday fanfare, or just running the extra errands during the holiday season needs to derail your food plan and get you off track.
 It just takes a little planning.
 You will thank yourself!

 You might also want to check out in these other articles I wrote about food: